image-rs/deflate-rs/README.md

 An implementation of a [DEFLATE](http://www.gzip.org/zlib/rfc-deflate.html) encoder in pure rust.
 Not a direct port, but does take some inspiration from [zlib](http://www.zlib.net/), [miniz](https://github.com/richgel999/miniz) and [zopfli](https://github.com/google/zopfli).
 The API is based on the one in the [flate2](https://crates.io/crates/flate2) crate that contains bindings to zlib and miniz.

 So far, deflate encoding with and without zlib and gzip metadata (zlib dictionaryies are not supported yet) has been is implemented.
-No unsafe code has been used.
+At the moment there is only 1 line of unsafe code.
 Speed-wise it's not quite up to miniz-levels yet (between 10% and twice as slow for most files, for large uncompressible files it can be slower).

 # Usage:
 ## Simple compression function: